© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Multivallate hillfort, 420m SSW of Catcherside is a scheduled monument protected by Historic England under reference 1011100.
 View the official record →

-Multivallate hillfort, located 420 metres south-south-west of Catcherside in Northumberland, is an Iron Age defensive settlement characterised by multiple concentric earthwork ramparts.
+Multivallate hillfort, 420 metres south-south-west of Catcherside in Northumberland, is an Iron Age defensive earthwork characterised by multiple concentric ramparts and ditches that define its name and structure.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011100.

 Multivallate hillfort, 420m SSW of Catcherside is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011100.